-SS.SA.1: Tracking BMP implementation, inspections, and repairs support this requirement and provide the data needed for credit accounting tools such as the Jordan/Falls Lake Stormwater Nutrient Loading Accounting Tool (NCSU-BAE and NCDENR 2011).
+SS.SA.1: Tracking BMP implementation, inspections, and repairs

+Local governments in the Falls Lake watershed are required to track BMP implementation and estimate resulting nutrient load reductions.
+Local governments should begin collecting data to support this requirement and provide the data needed for credit accounting tools such as the Jordan/Falls Lake Stormwater Nutrient Loading Accounting Tool (NCSU-BAE and NCDENR 2011).
 The following information should be collected: description of each BMP, geographic position, parcel square footage, square footage by land use draining to the BMP, and BMP inspections and maintenance performed.
 The Nutrient Scientific Advisory Board (NSAB) is currently establishing guidance regarding data collection efforts for BMPs that will be needed to calculate credits.
 To continue receiving nutrient loading credits from BMPs, local governments should inspect and repair BMPs on an annual basis.
 Cardno ENTRIX suggests that each UNRBA member document these efforts in an electronic database or spreadsheet.
 These efforts will be covered by individual local governments.
 The local governments should treat this as a high priority effort.